How COVID-19 is Reminding Us to Plan

 It was also recently National Healthcare Decisions Day, a time to update or complete your health care directives.
 If you or your loved one has dementia, there are resources specifically for you, as this guest article in the Eugene Register Guard explains.

 So what should you do to get organized?
 There are many options out there including helpful checklists from our friends at Lantern, the Conversation Project and Vox offers an 8-step process.
-Solace also offers free and simple end-of-life planning documents on our website and you can get started on pre-arrangement with no advance payment needed.
+Solace also offers free and simple end-of-life planning documents on our website and you can get started with advance cremation planning with no payment needed.

 Even doctors are reviewing their living wills, and you should, too, says a columnist in the Philadelphia Inquirer.
 As a palliative care doctor explained to Marketwatch.com, advance care planning can give every American the control and dignity they deserve at life’s end.